aliosen/AlioxPlayer/README.md

 # [Aliox Player](https://aliox.space)

+## License / Source Availability

+Aliox Player is proprietary software and is not open source.
+This repository is provided for documentation, distribution, or support purposes only.
+No permission is granted to copy, modify, distribute, sublicense, or reuse the source code except as expressly allowed by the Terms of Service or applicable law.

+Third-party components included in this repository remain subject to their own licenses.

 A modern, high-performance music player for Android and Web designed for seamless cloud integration with Google Drive.

 ## Features